A Guide to Restaurant Workers’ Comp Insurance

 Double-check to make sure you are recording your employees and the payroll properly.

-Prioritize Risk Management
+Risk Management is Essential

 Having workers’ compensation doesn’t mean you don’t have to think about risk in the restaurant.